hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 - Unified the reset button disabling behavior when noise panels are minimized

 - Adjusted window sizes on iPhone and iPad to prevent text truncation in some languages

+ ## Version 5.5.6 Features
+ ### Final update for 5.x..
+This version is the final update of the 5.x series.

+This update focuses on improving the UI experience of the "Help" and "Selection" features.
+Thank you for your support.

+- Unified the inconsistent "Selection" interface between iPad and iPhone since version 1.3.0
+- The "Selection" window now supports minimization
+- Fixed an issue since version 2.1.2 where the "Help" view on iPad was too small and not scrolling smoothly
+- The "Help" window now supports minimization
+- Added Korean localization
+- Added Portuguese localization
+- Added Arabic localization